 Before anything else, know your “why.”
 Ask yourself what matters most.
 Is it family, health, creativity, or freedom?

-Once you know your values, you can make decisions that align with them.
-For example, if you value time, stop buying items that take time to maintain.
+Once you know what your values are, you may choose how to act in harmony with them.
+If you value your time, quit buying things that need time to maintain.

 2. Declutter Your Space